Ritzlgrmft/ionic-logging-service/README.md

 - `threshold`: Threshold; valid values are: ALL, DEBUG, ERROR, FATAL, INFO, OFF, TRACE, WARN;
   default: WARN

+### memoryAppender

+With `memoryAppender`, it is possible to configure the `MemoryAppender`, which stores log messages in the memory.

+It has the following properties:

+- `maxMessages`: Maximum number of log messages stored by the appender; default: 250

 ## API

 ### logMessagesChanged: EventEmitter&lt;LogMessage>